sawano/eureka-legacy-registrar/README.md

 [![][license img]][license]

 A small lib to allow registration of legacy applications in [Eureka](https://github.com/Netflix/eureka) service discovery.
-It also comes with (optional) Spring Boot support with annotations making it very easy to use with Spring Boot applications.
+It also comes with (optional) Spring Boot support with annotations making it very easy to use together with Spring Boot.

 ##Typical use cases
 Some typical use cases where the `eureka-legacy-registrar` lib can be very useful: